 Everyone has a story.
 Listen to the memories of local residents as they recount their experiences of living in the Wollongong region.

-Click on the resident’s photos for more information and to listen to their story.
+Click on the residents’ names or photos for more information and to listen to their stories.

 Born in 1935, Ken grew up in West Wollongong and recalls stories of his childhood in a close-knit neighbourhood.

 Elsie recalls how the economic depression of the 1920s affected people in the Illawarra and how her father helped those out of work.